dmcg/okey-doke/README.md

 and more the SimplestThingThatCouldPossiblyWork.
 A [helping hand](http://youtu.be/EbqaxWjIgOg) for many testing problems.

-There are three modes of operation, exemplified by
+There are four modes of operation, exemplified by

 1 [ApprovalsRuleTest](src/test/java/com/oneeyedmen/okeydoke/examples/ApprovalsRuleTest.java)
  - compare current thing with an approved version and fail with a diff if they aren't the same.